If you would like a second opinion...

 procedure to collect cells from the surface of the cervix and vagina.
 Our doctors also carefully review your medical history and familial risk before suggesting further invasive tests.

-Endometrial cancer begins inside the uterus, so it does not always appear in the results of a Pap test.
+Endometrial cancer begins inside the uterus, so it infrequently appears in the results of a Pap test.
 Because of this, Pap tests are not used to screen for endometrial cancer.
 However, sometimes Pap tests show signs of abnormal cells in the lining of

 the uterus (endometrium), which can be used to identify the potential presence of endometrial cancer.
 For this reason, following an abnormal Pap test, a sample of endometrial tissue must be removed and examined for cancer cells.
 Cancer can be confirmed